Your Privacy Matters

 If you are in receipt of social welfare, you may be eligible for a Technical Employment Support Grant (TESG) which can be used towards the cost of some of the training courses we provide.
 If we receive an application from The Department of Employment and Social Protection we will know you are in receipt of social welfare.
 We will treat this information as highly sensitive.

 You may be signed up for our training or subscription services by a third party such as one of our training partners, or your own employer.
 By signing you up for our services, they indicate they have the appropriate consent to do so.
+We may share your personal information with these parties for billing and payment purposes.

 Third-party vendors, including Google, display advertising on our services.
 Some of the ads you receive when using our services are customised based on predictions about your interests generated from your visits to our site.
 Such online advertising helps support the content, products and services The Irish Times provide.